Find a Lender-Approved Local Conveyancer in Bangor

 Residential Landlord and Tenant Conveyancing solicitors in Bangor

-The list below is a non-comprehensive list of solicitors in Bangor with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This may include advice on wrongful eviction
+The list below is a non-comprehensive list of solicitors in Bangor practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Claims for damages for illegal

 • Carter Vincent Llp, Port House, Port Penrhyn, Bangor, Gwynedd, LL57 4HN